cheredia19/bitcoin-coingecko/README.md

  - 60k: March 14, 2021
  - 70k: March 12, 2024

-So, there is no surprise when you look a the YoY average price variation from 2020 to 2021: an increase of 609%.
+So, there is no surprise when you look at the YoY average price variation from 2020 to 2021: an increase of 329.3%.
+However, the maximum percent variation occurred between 2016 and 2017 (609%)

 #### Bitcoin YoY variation price from 2015 to June 2024 (%)
 <FlatUiTable